prabh35/Workout-Plan-Project/README.md

 - As a user, I want to *remove* an **Exercise** to the workout plan
 - As a user, I want to *create* an **Exercise**
 - As u user, I want to be able to *view* the different workout plans.
+- As u user, I want to be able to *save* the different workout plans.
+- As u user, I want to be able to *load* the different workout plans.